Hoverbear/hoverbear.org/content/blog/2020-01-30-finding-direction-defining-goals/index.md

 {{ figure(path="forge.jpg", alt="A forge - [@neonbrand](https://unsplash.com/@neonbrand)", colocated=true) }}

 During university, I worked as an employeee as part of a number of organizations, like the [BCAAFC](https://bcaafc.com/), a couple research labs, and [Science Venture](https://www.scienceventure.ca/).
 Often at the same time.
-After, I worked in German as part of the software consultancy [Asquera](asquera.de/) with some really incredible organizations, including my favorite, the [Wheelmap](https://wheelmap.org).
+After, I worked in Germany as part of the software consultancy [Asquera](asquera.de/) with some really incredible organizations, including my favorite, the [Wheelmap](https://wheelmap.org).
 For [PingCAP](pingcap.com/), I operated again as an employee.

 This always provided a certain level of comfort and safety.
 Back then, I was a bit less confident in myself.
 I didn't have the same experiences.
 I didn't have the same knowledge.
 I didn't have such an incredible network of friends and organizational contacts.